Read this before you start checking your change for a rare coin or note and hoping it’s worth a fortune

 There are several problems with this overhyped, sensationalised reporting.

 The most important one is that it just isn’t correct.
 We shouldn’t knowingly report sensationalised information just because it makes a better headline.

 If nothing else, that undermines trust, which means readers are less likely to take future financial warnings or reported concerns seriously.
 As money journalists, we’re weakening our authority just to get extra clicks on a story.

 Secondly, this kind of reporting could *help* the scammers.

-Look on eBay just now (and I use eBay as just one example, there are lots of different listings websites and the problem is widespread) and there are coins listed as ‘rare’ and ‘very rare’ being advertised for as much as £15,000.
+Look on eBay just now (and I use eBay as just one example, there are lots of different listings websites and the problem is widespread) and there are coins listed as ‘rare’ and ‘very rare’ being advertised for thousands of pounds.